NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 ## Filters

 A wide set of filters are available for the user to select the type of entity to be displayed.

-A set of filters have been hard-coded into the application, others are driven by the dictionary.
+Most filters are dynamically created based on [GDC Dictionary](../../Dictionary/index.md), but some have been added to provide additional insight about the data.

 Hard-coded filters are: